bmeurant/technical-docs/software-architecture/system-design-patterns/sidecar.md

 **Example: NGINX with a Fluentd Logging Sidecar**

 The following YAML defines a Pod with two containers.
-The main container runs NGINX, and the sidecar container runs Fluentd to collect and forward NGINX's access logs.
+The main [[containerization|container]] runs NGINX, and the sidecar container runs Fluentd to collect and forward NGINX's access logs.

 ```yaml
 apiVersion: v1